 Samantha is on medication and has been waiting for nearly five months to see an expert for her psychotherapy session.
 It has been difficult for her, but she wants to keep her hopes high.
 "I've been feeling the blues for quite some time now, and my medicine is not helping me much," she says.
-She has dysthymia, which is a form of depression.
+Samantha has dysthymia, which is a form of depression.
 The symptoms of dysthymia are milder than major depression, but last longer- sometimes for years.
 The disorder responds to talk therapies more than medication.
-But unfortunately the waiting period to see an expert is long and Samantha is on heavy medication.
+But unfortunately, the waiting period for Samantha is long and she is on heavy medication.
 When asked about it, she explains: "My medicine is helping me, but I feel worthless and uncared for, almost every day.
-I feel like talking to someone because I realise I'm young and want to live a h...
+I feel like talking to someone because I realise I'm young and want to live a happ...

 Shane D'Souza, a software engineer, has been treating himself with painkillers for 6 years.
 When he tries to avoid gulping two codeine containing pain killers frequently at work, the withdrawal symptoms consist of this unbearable pain.
 Ultimately he has no choice, but, to surrender to his addiction.
 From migraines to arthritis there is a pill available for every condition today, but, with a heavy price to pay.
 More and more people in the UK are becoming victims of an unseen addiction, The addiction to painkillers.
 While painkillers provide relief for acute conditions, a wide group of people misuse are dependent on them for long term, chronic pain relief.
 Opioid painkillers, such as those containing codeine, are known to initiate a dependency in the long run.
 According to Neal Patel ...